How to Fix Iron-On Heat Transfer Vinyl (HTV) Mistakes

 Once I was able to get a corner of it up enough, I grabbed it quickly and pulled it off.

 You can’t even tell which petal I missed!

-If you have other types of mistakes, such as forgetting to weed layered HTV, you can cover the HTV with a piece the same color as the background and press it right over the top.
+If you have other types of mistakes, such as forgetting to weed layered iron-on heat transfer vinyl HTV you can cover the HTV with a piece the same color as the background and press it right over the top.
 When you work with smooth HTV, and press a piece on top, you can barely see the fix.

 HTV remover might be helpful with this process as well.
 It will help you get off any adhesive left behind.